airtai/fastagency/docs/docs/en/getting-started/index.md

             ```
     === "env + pip"

-        !!! danger "fix it"
+        First, you need to install it using package manager such as `pip` and then run it:

         === "Linux/MacOS"

-            First, you need to install it using package manager such as `pip` and then run it:

             !!! note "Terminal"
                 ```console
                 pip install gunicorn